Close Video

 President

 tDr.
-Abel Antonio Chávez joined Our Lady of the Lake University (OLLU) as its 10th president in July 2022.
+Abel Antonio Chávez began his tenure as the 10th president of Our Lady of the Lake University (OLLU) in July 2022.

-In the short time he has been with OLLU, he has led efforts to secure more than $22 million in donations and grants and raised the profile of the university through more than 300 visits with local, state and national leaders.
+He has energized the university by leading efforts to secure more than $31 million in donations and grants and raised its profile through extensive outreach with local, state and national leaders.

-As a scientist with a commitment to serving minority and underserved students, Dr. Chávez often mentors and supports student-led initiatives that elevate students, their communities, and their educational attainment goals.
+As a scientist with a commitment to serving minority and underserved students, Dr. Chávez supports student-led initiatives that elevate educational attainment goals.
 He has led several efforts including initiatives for Mexican students through a partnership with the Mexican federal government’s IME Becas program, and one with the State of Colorado for underserved and rural students.

 As a recognition of his commitment and service to communities and education, the Mexican Government presented Dr. Chávez with the Ohtli Award, their highest civil honor.

-Dr. Chávez holds a BS in Mechanical Engineering from the University of Colorado Denver, an MBA from the University of Houston, and a PhD in Civil and Environmental Engineering from the University of Colorado Denver.
+Dr. Chávez holds an associate of science from Front Range Community College, a BS in Mechanical Engineering from the University of Colorado Denver, an MBA from the University of Houston, and a PhD in Civil and Environmental Engineering from the University of Colorado Denver.

 Top